win-acme/win-acme.github.io/reference/settings.md

 Default installation plugin(s), `null` currently equivalent to `"none"` for unattended usage and `"iis"` for interactive mode.
-This may be a comma seperated value for multiple default installation plugins.
+This may be a comma separated value for multiple default installation plugins.

 # Secrets